bluehabit/BlogPosts/CSS/CSS Only Animations.md

 </div>
 ```

-We will manage the state changes such that specific information will only show up when a particular input element is checked.
-As you may have noticed, as the project stands right now, all of this information: 'stuff about furniture', 'stuff about homedecor' and 'stuff about kitchens' is visibile by default, we will change that.
+We will manage the state changes for the inputs so its corresponding content in the container reveals itself.

 ### Setting Content to display:none

-For this important step we will simply target the `.content` container and set its subsection `divs` set to `display:none`.
+As you may have noticed all of this information: 'stuff about furniture', 'stuff about homedecor' and 'stuff about kitchens' is visibile by default, we will need to change that.
+For this important step we will simply target the `.content` container and set its `divs` to `display:none`.
 We will use a combinator to accomplish this.

 ```
 .content > div {